mouseless/baked/unreleased.md

 - `Bake` now executes given `Action` defined in `ComponentDescriptor` implementations upon model change or `submit` event
 - `Button` component is now added
 - `useActionExecuter` is now added which is a composable that executes `Emit`, `Local`, `Remote` or `Composite` actions with given configuration
-- `SimpleForm` component is now edit for rendering a basic form with inputs
+- `SimpleForm` component is now added for rendering a basic form with inputs

 ## Breaking Changes